hinderling/keyword_spotting/README.md

 # What we can improve

-This was the first "large" group project for us; which means we did run into a bunch of problems while we worked on it.
+This was the first "large" group project for us; which meant, that we did run into a bunch of problems while we worked on it.

 Most problems were tied to us starting work quite late in the time window - which caused us to split the work too much in between people.
 The consequence of this was that everyone had a very narrow focus on a specific task, which turned out to be too narrow - we had trouble keeping an eye on the big picture until the last couple of zoom-meetings.
 At this point we had already ran out of time to make major adjustments, which would be necessary to improve our results.

 So next time we have a comparable project, we will put more of an emphasis on working together on each step instead of trying to piece everyone's work together in the end like a puzzle.